WURFL/wurfl-microservice-examples/event-streams-dotnet/README.md

 - `path` is the absolute path of the event_stream.json file in your local repo.
 If `path` is not specified, a default value will be used.
 - If `host` is not specified, it is assumed to be `localhost`

-The events-streams demo apps will output a series of data enriched Json snippets like this:
+The events-streams demo apps will output a series of Json snippets enriched with WURFL device detection data like this:

 ```Javascript
 {